vsilaev/tascalate-async-await/README-NG.md

     }
 }
 ```
-You may see that the code was simplified, however no new specific code for the "propagating provider" was introduced.
-If you run this code you will see that `CallContext.scheduler()` reports the very same scheduler for both inner and outer methods.
-Btw, `CallContext.scheduler()` may be used with any combination of the scheduler providers and reports currently used `Scheduler` for all asynchronous, suspendable and generators methods.
+The code was simplified but no dedicated "propagating provider" was added.
+As a result, when you run it, `CallContext.scheduler()` returns the same `Scheduler` instance for both the outer and inner methods.

+As an extra takeaway, `CallContext.scheduler()` may be used with any combination of the scheduler providers and reports currently used `Scheduler` for all asynchronous, suspendable and generators methods.

-## More useful SchedulerResolver - per-class/per-instance schedulers
+## More useful SchedulerResolver — per-class and per-instance schedulers
-The next and probably the most useful one `Scheduler` provider is a "provided" provider variant (no pun).
-The idea is that a `Scheduler` may be specified per class or per class instances as a filed  (an instance one or a static one) or as a getter-like method (no argument method with a `Scheduler` return type).
+The next provider variant lets you associate a `Scheduler` with a specific class.
+The resolver locates a `Scheduler` declared on the target type either as a field (static or instance) or as a no-argument method that returns `Scheduler`.
+When present, that `Scheduler` is used for asynchronous, suspendable, and generator methods invoked on that class or class instance.

-To use this provider you first need to add a new runtime dependency:
+To use this provider you need to add a new *runtime* dependency:
 ```xml
 <dependency>
     <groupId>net.tascalate.async</groupId>